-Unified Access enables you to access College applications, such as ICIS, from anywhere in the world, directly from your device, without requiring a VPN or remote desktop connection.
+Unified Access enables you to access Imperial applications, such as ICIS, from anywhere in the world, directly from your device, without requiring a VPN or the need to connect remotely to a desktop.

 The product that ICT is using to provide Unified Access is called Zscaler Private Access (ZPA).
-This service is currently only available for staff.
-Staff will receive a communication from ICT when they can start using the service.
-Find out if your account has been enabled by using our online checker tool.
+This service is available for all Imperial staff.

-Unified Access is available on College managed laptops and can be accessed from unmanaged or personal devices.
+Unified Access is available on Imperial laptops and can also be accessed from unmanaged or personal devices.
 Read the instructions below relevant to your device and operating system to get started.

 NOTE: Once activated you should not use the VPN (either vpn.ic.ac.uk, OpenVPN or Pulse VPN) at the same time as Unified Access (ZPA).
-Additionally, it should not be necessary to use Remote Desktop Connection (RDC) to connect to a desktop PC as Unified Access will provide access to services directly from your laptop.
+You will not need to use a Remote Desktop Connection (RDC) to connect to a desktop PC as Unified Access will provide access to services directly from your device.

 The Zscaler client connector software has been automatically rolled out to all managed laptops running Microsoft Windows or Apple MacOS.